tiltos/kill-team-critical-ops/README.md

 # Kill Team Critical Operations Deck

+This app is now hosted on github pages: https://tiltos.github.io/kill-team-critical-ops/

 I didn't want to buy the new card deck - I have like 6 sets of the existing ones - so I made a small app for them instead.
 It's mobile friendly, and has `localStorage` so will store your saved cards.

 C&C welcome, hope it comes in handy!
 If there's enough demand I'll whip up the mission cards.